List of Mobile Fighter G Gundam characters: Shuffle Alliance

 The main protagonist of the series.
-He is the pilot of the Shining Gundam and the God Gundam and the representative fighter of Neo-Japan.
+He is the pilot of the Shining Gundam and the God Gundam (Note: Burning Gundam in the English dub.) and the representative fighter of Neo-Japan.
 Before the 13th Gundam Fight, he spent ten years training under Master Asia, from whom he inherited the crest of King of Hearts.
-During the 13th Gundam Fight, he agrees to represent Neo-Japan and competes in order to find his brother Kyōji, who stole the JDG-009X Devil Gundam and free his father, Dr. Raizō Kasshu (ライゾウ・カッシュ, Raizō Kasshu), who was placed in cryogenic suspension for his involvement in the creation of the Devil Gundam.
+During the 13th Gundam Fight, he agrees to represent Neo-Japan and competes to find his brother Kyōji, who stole the JDG-009X Devil Gundam (Note: Dark Gundam in the English dub.) and free his father, Dr. Raizō Kasshu (ライゾウ・カッシュ, Raizō Kasshu), who was placed in cryogenic suspension for his involvement in the creation of the Devil Gundam.

 Domon is short-tempered and determined, willing to do whatever it takes to complete his mission, and can be uncaring due to his dedication to the mission.
 He is dependent on Rain Mikamura, his childhood friend and his partner in the Gundam Fight, and the possibility of losing her makes him either snap or feel lost.
 Though he struggles to accept that Master Asia had allied with the Devil Gundam, he overcomes this and becomes a better fighter with help from his surrogate teacher Schwarz Bruder.
 Towards the end of the series, he learns the truth about the Devil Gundam incident and why Master Asia allied with the Devil Gundam.
 At the end of the series, he confesses his love to Rain, who agrees to live on Earth with him, and they later marry.